webpack/webpack.js.org/src/content/guides/shimming.md

 Almost everything we've discussed thus far has been in relation to handling legacy packages.
 Let's move on to our second topic: __polyfills__.

 There's a lot of ways to load polyfills.
-For example, to include the [`babel-polyfill`](https://babeljs.io/docs/en/babel-polyfill/) we might simply:
+For example, to include the [`babel-polyfill`](https://babeljs.io/docs/en/babel-polyfill/) we need to:

 ``` bash
 npm install --save babel-polyfill